 What are Indian Meal Moths?

-The Indian meal moth was given its name after an insect scientist found it feeding on corn meal, also known as Indian meal.
+The Indian meal moth was given its name after an insect scientist found it feeding on corn meal, also known as the Indian meal moth.
 From wing tip to wing tip, adult moths measure from five-eighths of an inch to three-fourths of an inch long.

 Indian meal moths like to feed on dried fruits, grains, seeds, nuts, chocolate, candies, bird seed, dog food, powdered milk, dried red peppers and candy.

-Attracted to the light, these bugs are found worldwide in areas where food is stored, such as grocery stores.
+Attracted to the light, these bugs are found worldwide in areas where food is stored, such as grocery stores, pantry.